Shivanshi1729/fix_windows/_posts/2000-01-07-shortcuts.md

 ---
-title: "software"
+title: "shortcuts"
-bg: purple
+bg: shade7
 color: white
-fa-icon: cloud-upload
+fa-icon: keyboard-o
 ---

 Make another autohotkey file for this `shortcut.ahk` and add this to startup.